gogins/csound-extended/Opcodes/clang_opcode/README.md

 *S_compiler_options* - Standard gcc/clang compiler options, as would be passed on the compiler command line; can be a multi-line string literal enclosed in `{{` and `}}`.

+*S_link_libraries* - Optional space-delimited list of link libraries, serving the same function as the `-l` option for a standalone compiler.
+Here, however, each link library must be its fully qualified filepath.
+Each library will be loaded and linked by llvm before the user's code is JIT compiled.

 *i_result* - 0 if the code has been compiled, linked, loaded, and registered; non-0 if there is an error.
 Diagnostics are printed as Csound messages.